 - Undergraduate: Research assistants, honors thesis students, and human factors certificate program.

-- Graduate: I will be considering graduate applications for students in the CNS program in the Fall of 2018.
+- Graduate: I will be considering graduate applications for students in the CNS program in the Fall.
 Contact me to discuss potential opportunities.
 Students with backgrounds and interests in cognitive and developmental psychology, cognitive neuroscience, and psycholinguistics are encouraged to apply.
 Specific experience with cognitive electrophysiology, eye-tracking, MATLAB and R is a major plus.

 - Postdoctoral: Please contact me to discuss potential for funding through ongoing grants, internal funding mechanisms at Utah, and external funding (e.g., NRSA).